MannLabs/CKG/docs/getting_started/upload-data.rst

 .. _SNOWMED: https://browser.ihtsdotools.org/?perspective=full&conceptId1=734000001&edition=MAIN/2019-07-31&release=&languages=en
 Example: To add a column with "Age" search for "age".
 This gives multiple matches, with the first one being: "Age (qualifier value), SCTID:397669002".
 Please enter this information as column header with the SCTID in brackets: Age (qualifier value) (397669002)

-If you can't find your header in SNOWMED????
+If you can't find your header in SNOWMED you should contact annelaura.bach@cpr.ku.dk, put "Header Creation, CKG" in the subject.
+In the email please provide your "missing" header and a description of what it is.

 **Proteomic data**

-Do not perform any imputations or similar methods on your data before uploading it.
-This will be carried out in the CKG.
+Do not perform any imputations or similar on your data before uploading it.
+This will be carried out by the CKG.

 Data from MaxQuant(DDA):
 Upload the proteinGroups.txt
+Upload

 Data from Spectronaut(DIA):
 ?